Concussion Injury Claims & Compensation

 - Lack of concentration

 These effects may disappear in a few hours, but can continue for days or even weeks, depending on the severity of the concussion and the individual patient.
-All of them have an impact on a person’s ability to operate in their daily life, to work or study as efficiently as they would have previously, to interact with their family and loved ones, and to do necessary everyday tasks like drive or use public transport with confidence.
+Each can have an impact on a person’s ability to operate in their daily life, from working or studying as efficiently as usual to interacting with family and loved ones and performing necessary everyday tasks like driving or use public transport with confidence.

 What is a Concussion Injury Claim?

 As the claimant, it is your duty to prove that you were injured and demonstrate your injury was caused by another person’s negligence or error.
-Your medical records will help, and your personal injury lawyer may also enlist the support of an independent medical expert to strengthen your case.
-Proving another person’s negligence is not always straightforward and is easier the earlier you seek legal representation.
+Your medical records will help, and your personal injury lawyer may also enlist the support of an independent medical expert to strengthen your case, and determine how much compensation for concussion you can claim.
+Proving another person’s negligence is not always straightforward but it is easier the earlier you seek legal representation.

-The amount of compensation you may receive is related to the severity of your injury and the impact it has had on your life.
-It will take into account whether you have lost money due to paying for treatment or being unable to work.
+Working out how much compensation for concussion you may receive is related to the severity of your injury and the impact it has had on your life.
+A claim will consider whether you have lost money due to paying for treatment or been unable to work.
 Even if you were partially responsible for your accident, you could still claim damages which will be adjusted proportionally.
-If you have a No Win No Fee* agreement then your legal fees will be deducted from the compensation you are awarded. *conditions apply
+If you have a No Win No Fee* agreement, your legal fees will be deducted from the compensation you are awarded. *conditions apply

 Don’t let concussion affect your life any more than it has.
 Get in touch with The Compensation Experts today and let us help you obtain the money you may deserve so you can move on with your life.